docker/docs/desktop/faqs.md

 Docker Desktop will launch successfully, but some screens may appear green, distorted, or have some visual artifacts.

-To work around this issue, disable hardware acceleration by turning on `disableHardwareAcceleration` option in `settings.json` for Docker Desktop.
-This file can be found in
+To work around this issue, disable hardware acceleration by creating a `"disableHardwareAcceleration": true` entry in Docker Desktop's settings file.
+This file can be found at:

-- `~/Library/Group Containers/group.com.docker/settings.json` for Mac
+- **Mac**: `~/Library/Group Containers/group.com.docker/settings.json`
-- `C:\Users\{username}\AppData\Roaming\Docker\settings.json` for Windows
+- **Windows**: `C:\Users\[USERNAME]\AppData\Roaming\Docker\settings.json`

-and then reopen Docker Desktop's UI.
+Completely close and restart Docker Desktop to apply the changes.

 ## Releases